 Many larger law schools have started to supplement classroom education with practical experience.
 Externship / Internship programs allow students to receive academic credit for unpaid work with a judge, government agency, or community legal services office.
 Several law schools also have law clinic programs in which students counsel actual clients under the supervision of a professor or lawyer.
-Some states (such as New York) are trying to impose a minimum period of apprenticeship before being admitted to the Bar other valuable assets to a young lawyer.
-Judges often become mentors to young clerks, providing the young attorney with an experienced individual to whom he or she can go for advice.
+Some states (such as New York) are trying to impose a minimum period of apprenticeship before being admitted to the Bar

-Some students become law clerks with judges after graduation from the law school , signing on for one or two or year clerkships.
-Clerkships may be with state or federal judges.
+Some students become law clerks with judges after graduation signing on for one or two or year clerkships with state or federal judges.
 The benefit to the lawyer from clerkships is experience working for a judge.
-It provides
+It provide other valuable assets to a young lawyer.